How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 A simple Google search for “recycling companies near me” should give you plenty of options.
 But, for an even more straightforward search, check online listings such as Earth911.org or RecycleFinder.com.

-These sites feature a countrywide database of companies that recycle almost everything.
+These sites feature a countrywide database of companies that can help you recycle your dishwasher.

 Handy Recycling Preparation Tips

-If you choose to recycle your old dishwasher through any of the options listed above, ensure you:
+If you choose to recycle your dishwasher through any of the options listed above, ensure you:

 • Unplug your dishwasher a day or two before, so it can cool down.